SciCatProject/scicat-ingestor/README.md

 ## Configuration

 You can use a json file to configure options.
-There is a template, ``resources/config.sample.json`` you can copy/paste.
+There is a template, ``resources/config.sample.json`` you can copy/paste to make your own configuration file.

 ```bash
 cp resources/config.sample.json config.20240405.json